 Powerful motor and lever action apply more pressure at varying speeds. |

-These drills are much more potent than hammer drills because they use a pneumatic action to drive the drill bit, which sits within a slotted shaft.
+SDS rotary hammer drills are more powerful than regular hammer drills because they use a pneumatic action to drive the drill bit, which sits within a slotted shaft.
+This action is so effective only little pressure is required.

 A crankshaft-driven piston creates high air pressure when driven forward within its cylinder.
 This high air pressure pushes the hammer mechanism far more efficiently than standard hammer drills.